Blood Color in Humans and Animals: Meaning and Function

 The blood (hemolymph) of some invertebrates contains hemocyanin instead of hemoglobin.
 Like hemoglobin, hemocyanin transports oxygen and is a protein that contains a metal.
 However, hemocyanin contains copper instead of iron.
 It's blue in its oxygenated form and colorless in its deoxygenated form.
 A hemocyanin molecule contains two copper atoms, which together bind to one oxygen molecule.

-Hemocyanin is the respiratory pigment in molluscs (such as snails, slugs, clams, octopuses and squids), and in some arthropods (such as crabs, lobsters and spiders).
+Hemocyanin is the respiratory pigment in molluscs (such as snails, slugs, clams, octopuses, and squids), and in some arthropods (such as crabs, lobsters, and spiders).
 The pigment is found in the liquid hemolymph instead of being trapped in cells.

 Oxygen is transported around an insect's body in a network of tubes known as the tracheal system.
 The hemolymph doesn't transport oxygen and therefore doesn't need respiratory pigments.
-The pale colors which are sometimes seen in the hemolymph are thought to be due to the presence of pigmented food molecules that have entered the hemolymph.
+The pale colors which are sometimes seen in the liquid are thought to be due to the presence of pigmented food molecules that have entered the hemolymph.

 Sea cucumbers extract vanadium from sea water and concentrate it in their bodies.
 The vanadium is used to make proteins called vanabins, which become yellow when they're oxygenated.
-However, scientists don't know whether vanadins actually transport oxygen in a sea cucumber's body.
+However, scientists don't know whether vanabins actually transport oxygen in a sea cucumber's body.
 At least some species of sea cucumber have hemoglobin in their circulatory fluid.

-Orange and Violet Blood
+Orange and Violet Hemolymph

 Some marine invertebrates have hemerythrin as a respiratory pigment.
 This pigment is colorless when deoxygenated and pink-violet in color when oxygenated.